-Once you decide on a holiday in this Pacific Ocean resort the question is when is the best time to visit Puerto Vallarta Mexico?
+The best time to visit Puerto Vallarta is from early April into early June when the temperatures remain good, day and night, with accommodation and tours becoming cheaper.
 The Puerto Vallarta weather is warm all-year round with the average 24-hour temperature never falling below 70F (21C).
 There is a rainy season starting during June and it lasts until mid-October in most years.

 There are obvious restrictions to the time of year that some people can take holidays.
 Families wanting to go away for a week or more are restricted to school holidays unless their children are very young.
 Similar restrictions exist for those working in the education sector.